mdb1/ViewStateController/README.md

 To run the formatter, just run:

-`./Sources/ViewStateController/ControllerExampleApp/scripts/run-formatter.sh` from the root of the repository.
+`swiftformat . --config "Sources/ControllerExampleApp/.swiftformat" --swiftversion 5.7` from the root of the repository.

 You need to have `SwiftFormat` installed (`brew install swiftformat`).